ENQUIRE NOW

 Pupil leadership and self -fulfilment

 Another factor that earned Nini the scholarship was her leadership skills.
-Nini has been the captain of Li House since she joined Huili in grade 6.
+Nini has been the captain of Li House since she joined Hiba in grade 6.
 She campaigned hard for this role, gaining support from her teachers and fellow pupils.
-She is the only captain in Huili School Shanghai history to have served three consecutive terms.
+She is the only captain in Hiba Academy Shanghai history to have served three consecutive terms.
 She has acquired valuable leadership skills along the way.

 She is active in organising activities and working with the school, but she finds the most rewarding part of the job to be helping others and being a role model to the younger pupils.